dit/dit/docs/measures/multivariate/dual_total_correlation.rst

 Dual Total Correaltion
 **********************

-The dual total correlation :cite:`Han1975linear`, or binding information :cite:`Abdallah2012`, is yet another generalization of the mutual information.
+The dual total correlation :cite:`Han1975linear`, or binding information :cite:`Abdallah2012`, is yet another generalization of the :ref:`mutual_information`.
 It is the amount of information that is shared among the variables.
 It is defined as:

 .. math::